House sitting help and animal care in Pahoa, Hawaii, USA

 Help

-Some days we will do housework, maintain and expand our garden beds, permaculture food forest landscaping , composting, animal care, dog walking, help with food preparation, various household tasks, and open to what your unique skills are!
+House help, maintain our garden beds, animal care, dog walking, various household tasks, deep cleaning and open to what your unique skills are.

 • Languages spoken